xpack/update-checker-ts/README.md

 }
 ```

-The check is no longer performed during the next 24 hours, but this duration
+The check is no longer performed during the next 24 hours; this duration
 can be configured via the `checkUpdatesIntervalSeconds` constructor property.

 The check is skipped if one of the following conditions are met: